dipayan-code97/Crypto-Coin-Flow-Broker/README.md

-# crypto-streams
+# Crypto-Coin-Flow-Broker

 A Go/Node project that receives a stream of cryptocurrency data from an external websocket api, and publishes them to a Kafka broker.
 The messages are then subscribed to by a set of clients.
 The services are connected using Docker.

 ## Components